 A ByeLaw update meeting was held in Hazelhatch on April 22nd, attended by users of the Grand and Royal Canals and representatives from local businesses.
 Of immediate concern was the lack of communication from Waterways Ireland, particularly on the submissions and the timeframe for a review process.

-On April 30th, WI released its report on submissions received as part of the ByeLaw public consultation process.
-WI Consultation document
+On April 30th, WI released its report on submissions received as part of the ByeLaw public consultation process. [link no longer available]